 Earthquake Thriller Shines Light on Gold Rush Town

-This weekend’s opening of a new Hollywood film titled “San Andreas” may call attention to the Gold Rush town of the same name.
+The 2015 opening of a Hollywood film titled “San Andreas” called attention to the Gold Rush town of the same name.
 The film depicts a fictional version of the San Andreas fault, which runs through western California and is unrelated to the town of San Andreas in Calaveras County, situated in the east.
-Ironically enough, San Andreas the town, is so seismically insignificant that a recent search of the U.S. Geological Survey’s website at www.usgs.gov showed that it barely rated any kind of mention, besides issues connected with groundwater.
+Ironically enough, San Andreas the town, is so seismically insignificant that a recent search of the U.S. Geological Survey’s website at www.usgs.gov showed that it barely rated any kind of mention.

 So where does this confusing nomenclature come from?
 Simply this: the town was named after San Andrés, the patron saint of Spain.
 Mexicans first discovered gold here, and by the early 1850s between 1,000 and 1,500 miners were working in the area.
 In 1854 extensive placer deposits were discovered in an old riverbed 150 feet below the surface of the earth.